AkaiShuichiX/WelcomeBroadcast/README.md

 ![Total Downloads](https://img.shields.io/github/downloads/Aquarty/WelcomeBroadcast/total)

 # WelcomeBroadcast - SCP:SL
-Simple Plugin that send Broadcast to player when they enter the server.
+Simple Plugin that send Broadcast to player when they join the server.

 This plugin is only compatible with [Nebuli Framework](https://github.com/Nebuli-Team/Nebuli)